jfcandidofilho/gfvote/README.md

     var vote_list = [ 0, 1, 4 ];

-In `gfrestart.js`, modify the variable `age_in_days` to determine the number of days to store the vote count:
+In `gfcount.js`, modify the variable `age_in_days` to determine the number of days to store the vote count:

     var age_in_days = 10;

+Insert every code into the proper location, be it in console or in __Greasemonkey__ or __Tapermonkey__.
+Your choice.

 __That's it!__ Everything is set to run!
 Just open the Google Form with the polling (or refresh it) and the code will run after everything was set in place.

 __PS__: You should select the options you desire and let the script run once _BEFORE_ changing the `STATE` variable to `"PROD"` (i.e. letting it be set to the default value `"DEV"`) by refreshing the page if it is already loaded.
 Vvisit it if not loaded already.
 Check the console output and verify if the output is as desired.
-After that, cha
+After that, if everything is OK, change it to `"PROD"`.

-__PS__: In case you want to know the __number of votes__ already given, open developer console, and let checked only the option for logs.
-There is a link later in this tutorial to help with this.

 ## Directory structure

+There are three files: gfvote.js, gfrestart.js and gfcount.js.
+Each method has one file of these differing only by the metadata block (present if for automators or inexistent if manual).

 The directory structure divides the code into usage.
 So: